MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportAgent.md

 ```

 ### -TransportService
-!!!
-Exchange Server 2013

-The TransportService parameter specifies the transport service that you want to view or modify.
-Valid values for this parameter are:

-- Hub for the Transport service on Mailbox servers.

-- MailboxSubmission for the Mailbox Transport Submission service on Mailbox servers.

-- MailboxDelivery for the Mailbox Transport Delivery service on Mailbox servers.

-- FrontEnd for the Front End Transport service on Client Access servers.

-- Edge on Edge Transport servers.

-!!!
-Exchange Server 2016

 The TransportService parameter specifies the transport service that you want to view or modify.
 Valid values for this parameter are:

 - Hub for the Transport service on Mailbox servers.